 - a.
-This chapter establishes and implements the Explosives Safety Management Program (ESMP) policy for the USARC.
-This policy complies with the requirements set forth in Department of Defense Directive (DoDD) 6055.09E, DoD Instruction (DoDI) 6055.16, Defense Explosives Safety Regulation (DESR) 6055.09, Edition 1, AR 385-10, DA Pam 385-30, DA Pam 385-64, and DA Pam 385-65. - b.
+This chapter establishes and implements the ESMP policy for the USARC.
+This policy complies with the requirements set forth in DoDD 6055.09E, DoDI 6055.16, DESR 6055.09, Edition 1, AR 385-10, DA Pam 385-30, DA Pam 385-64, and DA Pam 385-65. - b.
 This ESMP identifies the roles and responsibilities of all USAR organizations with an A&E mission within the USAR including installations, DA civilians, and contractors.
 It provides the policy and framework for addressing the sixteen elements required by the Army and DoD. - c.
 AR 385-10 states that commanders with ammunition or explosives related mission will develop an ESMP.
 An explosives mission may be as large as an ammunition depot, plant, or arsenal or as small as a security guard force.
 No matter what the size of the explosives mission, an ESMP is required.
 According to AR 600-20, Senior Commanders (SC) are appointed as installation commanders and as such are responsible for the installation ESMP and its management. - d.
 The SC may be the RD Commander, or the Garrison Commander.
 The installation ESMP is the SC's policy outlining the responsibilities of all organizations, including installation and tenant activities, with A&E mission.